Slavery among Native Americans in the United States: American Southeast

-In the other colonies slavery developed into a predominant form of labor over time.
+In the other colonies, slavery developed into a predominant form of labor over time.
 It is estimated that Carolina traders operating out of Charles Towne exported an estimated 30,000 to 51,000 Native American captives between 1670 and 1715 in a profitable slave trade with the Caribbean, Spanish Hispaniola, and Northern colonies.
 It was more profitable to have Native American slaves because African slaves had to be shipped and purchased, while native slaves could be captured and immediately taken to plantations; whites in the Northern colonies sometimes preferred Native American slaves, especially Native women and children, to Africans because Native American women were agriculturalist and children could be trained more easily.
 However, Carolinians had more of a preference for African slaves but also capitalized on the Indian slave trade combining both.
 In December 1675, Carolina's grand council created a written justification of the enslavement and sale of Native Americans, claiming that those who were enemies of tribes the English colonists had befriended were targets, stating those enslaved were not "innocent Indians".
 The council also claimed it was within the wishes of their "Indian allies" to take their prisoners and that the prisoners were willing to work in the country or be transported elsewhere.
-The council used this to please the proprietors, and to fulfill the practice of enslaving no one against their wishes or be transported without his own consent out of Carolina, though this is what the colonists did.
+The council used this to please the proprietors, and to fulfill the practice of enslaving no one against their wishes or being transported without their own consent out of Carolina, though this is what the colonists did.

 In John Norris' "Profitable Advice for Rich and Poor" (1712), he recommends buying 18 native women, 15 African men, and 3 African women.
 Slave traders preferred captive Native Americans who were under 18 years old, as they were believed to be more easily trained to new work.
 In the Illinois Country, French colonists baptized the Native American slaves whom they bought for labor.
 They believed it essential to convert Native Americans to Catholicism.
 Church baptismal records have thousands of entries for Indian slaves.
 In the eastern colonies it became common practice to enslave Native American women and African men with a parallel growth of enslavement for both Africans and Native Americans.
 This practice also lead to large number of unions between Africans and Native Americans.
 This practice of combining African slave men and Native American women was especially common in South Carolina.
 Native American women were cheaper to buy than Native American men or Africans.
 Moreover, it was more efficient to have native women because they were skilled laborers, the primary agriculturalists in their communities.
 During this era it was not uncommon for reward notices in colonial newspapers to mention runaway slaves speaking of Africans, Native Americans, and those of a partial mix between them.